x-drum/borgship/README.md

     -d xdrum/borgship
 ```
 ## Additional Notes
-- User 'borg' will now be able to login via SSH and upload backups to directory `backups` located inside it's home.
+- User 'borg' will now be able to login via SSH and upload backups to specified `backups` directory.
 - At this time borg user has hardcoded `UID 1000` and `GID 1000`.
 Keep it in mind and check host filesystem permissions and ownership.
-- Some image will ship [Borgbackup](https://www.borgbackup.org/) binaries offered via the native package manager however latest official builds are provided as binaries from upstream (if any).
+- Some image will ship [Borgbackup](https://www.borgbackup.org/) binaries installed via system package manager, however latest official builds are provided as binaries from upstream or pip.
 - OpenSSH ECDSA host keys are disabled by default (However it's possibile to override this mounting keys and overriding sshd_config file).

 # Examples